Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise: Applications

 \subsection{Criteria for solid controllability}

 The notion of solid controllability was introduced by Agrachev and Sarychev in~\cite{AS05} (see also the survey~\cite{AS-2008}) in the context of the controllability of the 2D Navier--Stokes and Euler systems.
 It has been used in~\cite{AKSS07} to prove the existence of density for finite-dimensional projections of the laws of the solutions of randomly forced \textsc{pde}s.
-In~\cite{Sh17}, solid controllability is used to establish exponential mixing for some random dynamical systems in a compact space, and in~\cite{Ra18}, for some classes of quasi-harmonic networks of oscillators driven by a degenerate Brownian motion.
+In~\cite{Sh17}, solid controllability is used to establish exponential mixing for some random dynamical systems in a compact space, and in~\cite{Ra18}, for some classes of quasi-harmonic networks of oscillators driven by a degenerate Brownian motion. {It is the degeneracy allowed by this condition which sets our work apart from previous works on \textsc{sde}s driven by compound Poisson processes (that are too numerous to be cited here).}

-Solid controllability is closely related to the following two properties, which are more straightforward to check in some applications. \begin{itemize} \item[(C$3'$)] \textit{Continuous exact controllability from}~$\hat x$: there exists a closed ball $D \subset \rr^d$, a time $T_0>0$, and a continuous function $\Psi: D \to C([0,T_0];\rr^n)$ such that $S_{T_0}(\hat x, \Psi(x)) = x$ for all $x \in D$. \item[(C$3''$)] \textit{Weak H\"ormander condition at}~$\hat x$: the vector space spanned by the family of vector fields
+{We compare it to two related well-known properties,} which might be more straightforward to check in some applications. \begin{itemize} \item[(C$3'$)] \textit{Continuous exact controllability from}~$\hat x$: there exists a nondegenerate closed ball $D \subset \rr^d$, a time $T_0>0$, and a continuous function $\Psi: D \to C([0,T_0];\rr^n)$ such that $S_{T_0}(\hat x, \Psi(x)) = x$ for all $x \in D$. \item[(C$3''$)] \textit{Weak H\"ormander condition at}~$\hat x$: the vector space spanned by the family of vector fields

 at the point~$\hat x$ coincides with $\rr^d$, where~$\mathbb{B}$ is the set of constant vector fields formed by the columns of the matrix~$B$ and $[U,V](x)$ is the \textit{Lie bracket} of the vector fields~$U$ and~$V$ in the point~$x$: